technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 01/Lab01.md

     <img src="./media/image2.png" style="width:3.64583in;height:3.1133in" />

-2. Select “Save a copy to OneDrive” to proceed further.
+2. Select “Download” to download the file to the Lab VM.

     **Important**: Please do not use **Save a copy to One Drive** option since you may encounter sign-in error.